Roaring Fork Valley 2017 Report

 Field Trips and Community Service Projects

 A core part of our program is our Fun Friday experience, where scholars have the opportunity each Friday to build connections to their families, communities, and their futures.
 This year we invited scholars and their family members on a series of fun and educational field trips, which included a visit Aspen Mountain where scholars had the chance to enjoy nutritious meals, ride gondolas, and participate in guided outdoor hikes.
-Scholars also visited a fish hatchery, where they learned from biologists about native vs. invasive species and the importance of protecting rivers.
+Scholars also visited the historic mining town of Ashcroft, where they hiked, explored the old mining town and learned about the silver mining history of the area.

 We stress the importance of high expectations for all scholars, and that includes emphasizing a postsecondary education for every child.
 Our program this year included a tour of a local college so that scholars can see what a campus is like and learn about the college experience, degree programs, and more.
-Our older scholars visited the local a teaching hospital located at Colorado Mountain College, where they were introduced to the process of caring for various animals and career opportunities in veterinary medicine.
+Our older scholars visited Colorado Mountain College.
+Each year, a different program is introduced to the scholars.

 Summer Advantage also uses scholar, parent and teacher survey responses to evaluate the effectiveness of our programs.
 This past summer’s survey results indicated the following: